EliaTogni/Univault/Classes/Simulation.md

 slide 16/34

 Suppose to have as a Probability Density Function an exponential function.
-The Ex Random Variables have a single parameter, $\lambda$, which it is interpreted as a **rate**.
+The Exponential Random Variables have a single parameter, $\lambda$, which it is interpreted as a **rate**.

 Expected Value $\mathbb{E}[X] = \frac{1}{\lambda}$.<br />
 Variance $Var[X] = \frac{1}{\lambda^2}$